 If you want to import your own audio, you can.
 MP3 files can be directly uploaded from the device or from a web address.

 The volume can be adjusted, but that is about it in terms of audio editing features.
-There is no option to add a fade-in effect.
+There is no option to add a fade-in or fade-out effect.

 Various video export options